kschuetz/collection-views/README.md

 Sometimes you might want all of the following:

-- To provide (or require) read-access to the essential operations of a collection (e.g., 'get by index' for arrays or lists, or 'contains' for sets), and _nothing more_.
+- To provide (or require) read-access to the essential operations of a collection (e.g., 'get by index' for arrays or lists, or 'contains' for sets).
 - Protection from mutation to the collection without making defensive copies.
 - To retain the performance and locality of reference characteristics of the collection you are employing.

-The goal of **collection-views** is to provide this functionality with as little overhead as possible.
+The goal of *collection-views* is to provide this functionality with as little overhead as possible.

-## What value does it provide?

-**collection-views** is designed to be used with [lambda](https://palatable.github.io/lambda/).
-If you are not currently using lambda (I recommend you do!), this library may not provide much value.

-### Why not just use `Collections.unmodifiableXXX` or Guava?
+#### Why not just use `Collections.unmodifiableXXX` or Guava?

-`Vector` and `Set`, when wrapped around an existing collection, do essentially the same thing as `UnmodifiableArrayList` and `UnmodifiableSet` in the Java Collections library.
-However, **collection-views** gives you the ability to opt in to making a copy, giving stronger guarantees of immutability.
+While *collection-views* has essentially the same purpose as `Collections.unmodifiableXXX` or Guava, here are a few reasons *collection-views* is different.

+- *collection-views* is designed to be used with [lambda](https://palatable.github.io/lambda/).
+It takes advantage of *lambda*'s types (such as `Maybe`), and should be comfortable to those already using *lambda*.

-Guava always initially makes a copy, and that may not be what you want.
+- *collection-views* gives you control over when to make copies. `Collections.unmodifiableXXX` will never make a copy, so you don't have a strong guarantee of immutability.
+Guava, on the other hand, always initially makes a copy, and that may not be always what you want.

-**collection-views** also provides the following features currently not available in either:
+- *collection-views* provides the following features currently not available in either:
     - `NonEmpty` types
-- Transformations such as `fmap`, `take`, `drop`
+    - Transformations such as `fmap`, `take`, `drop`, `slice`

-### Why not just use Lambda's `map`, `take`, `drop`, etc?
+#### Why not just use Lambda's `map`, `take`, `drop`, etc?

-While these functions are useful and will work perfectly well on a collection view, they currently operate on `Iterable`s and return `Iterable`s as a result.  **collection-views** provides equivalents that will yield a more specific type at compile time.
+While these functions are useful and will work perfectly well on a collection view, they currently operate on `Iterable`s and return `Iterable`s as a result.  *collection-views* provides equivalents that will yield a more specific type at compile-time.
 For example, `ImmutableNonEmptyVector.fmap` will always yield an `ImmutableNonEmptyVector`, and `ImmutableVector.take` will always yield an `ImmutableVector`.

 # <a name="design-principles">Design principles</a>

-The design of **collection-views** is guided by the following principles and goals:
+The design of *collection-views* is guided by the following principles and goals:

 ## Only the essentials